dwilding/initial-charms/README.md

 If you change the dependencies of the Charmcraft profiles, you'll need to update `uv.lock.j2` for each profile.

-First, initialize a Kubernetes charm and a machine charm (see [Generate charms for testing](#generate-charms-for-testing)).
+Make sure you've initialized a Kubernetes charm and a machine charm (see [Generate charms for testing](#generate-charms-for-testing)).
 Then run `just lock`.
 This locks the dependencies of each charm and generates template files:

 - `.templates/init-kubernetes/uv.lock.j2`
 - `.templates/init-machine/uv.lock.j2`